 What is Dance?

 Dance is an art form born out of the human experience.
 It’s an art form in which the body is the instrument.
 Very few supplies are needed.
-Dance is one way humans express, tell stories, and connect with themselves and the world around them, through the body.
+Dance is one way humans express, tell stories, and connect to themselves, others and the world around them, through the body.

 Dance has played many roles and served various purposes throughout history in each unique culture and geographical setting.
 Everyone has a different perspective, relationship, and experience with movement and the body.